How to get your LinkedIn profile to show the correct company

 Employment and Experience Verification

-If you have stock paperwork or certificates for Micro Focus: Micro
+If you have stock records or paper stock certificates for Micro Focus: Micro

 Focus Stock